pelin-a/JobSearchProject/README.md

-# 🧠 Job Market Skill Extraction & Analysis
+# Job Market Skill Extraction & Analysis

-An end-to-end **ETL pipeline** that automatically fetches job postings, scrapes full descriptions, extracts relevant **skills using NLP-based matching**, stores the data in a **PostgreSQL database**, and visualizes trends in the most in-demand skills and top employers.
+An end-to-end **ETL pipeline** that fetches job postings, scrapes full descriptions, extracts relevant **skills using keyword matching**, stores the data in a **PostgreSQL database**, and visualizes trends in the most in-demand skills and top employers.

  # Features